aredfern15/shopping-cart/README.md

 python shopping_cart.py

 If you see the provided "products" data structure, you're ready to move on to project development.
-This would be a great time to make any desired modifications to your project's "README.md" file, such as adding instructions to tell someone else how to download, setup and run your app.
-When you're done, make your first commit, with a message like "Setup the repo".
+If this works, then make your first commit, with a message like "Setup the repo".

+# Data Setup

+The provided code includes a variable called "products" which facilitates management of the products inventory from within the application's source code.

+NOTE: If you'd like to use an alternative storage mechanism for the products inventory, like a CSV file or a Google Sheet document, reference the respective further exploration challenges.